HorusAI/horusai.github.io/about.md

 HorusAI is a medical artificial intelligence startup from Melbourne, Australia.
 In Egyptian mythology, Horus symbolised healing, restoration and sacrifice.
-Our goals are to build medical AI systems for both the developed and developing world through a model of impact investment.
+Our goals are to accelerate the adoption of medical AI systems around the world, with involvement and consideration for disadvantaged populations.
+Our first project is in malaria diagnostics.

 ## Team